Ezra-Kuba/AIC-Quant/DonchianAlgo/info.md

   - ADX > 25

 - **Otherwise**:
-  Stay out of the market and invest in the **S&P 500**, to match baseline performance.
+  Stay out of the market and invest in the **S&P 500**, to match our baseline's performance.

 ---